-II.
-Master of Science in Education (M.S.Ed.)
+I. Master of Science in Education (M.S.Ed.)

 A minimum of thirty-six semester hours of graduate work, twenty-one of which must be in Educational Psychology, and eighteen of which must be 5000 level or above.
-Courses must include EDP 5335, Research in Education.
+Specializations in assessment, research and statistics, learning and development, special education, gifted and talented education, or behavior management are available with this degree.
+More information regarding course requirements are included in the program description.

-III.
+II.
 Master of Arts (M.A.)